portworx/px-dev/px_commandline.md

 * shows the connection between containers and their storage volumes, and
 * let's you control the Portworx storage cluster (such as adding nodes to the cluster).

 The scope of the pxctl command is global to the cluster.
 Running pxctl from any node within the cluster will therefore show the same global details.
 The tool also identifies details specific to that node.
 All Portworx commands can be shown through running [```pxctl help```](https://github.com/portworx/px-lite/blob/master/px_commandline.md#px-command-line-help).

-To be able to access the pxctl from any working directory, you can add pxctl to your PATH as follows:
+This current release of the pxctl tools requires privilege.
+To allow access from any working directory and set root privilege, you can sudo add pxctl to your PATH as follows:
 ```
+sudo su
 export PATH=/opt/pwx/bin:$PATH
 ```

 ## Status: overall node and cluster status
 You can see the total storage capacity through pxctl status.
-In the example below, a three node cluster has a global cpacity of 413 GiB.
+In the example below, a three node cluster has a global capacity of 413 GiB.
 The node on which we ran the pxctl command contributes 256 GiB to that global capacity.

 As nodes join the cluster, pxctl will report the updated global capacity.